elizabetthlee/IDTECH-Final-Project/README.md

 # 3. No tumor
 # 4. Pituitary

-# The dataset has parentheses in the image file names, so they should be renamed before running specific images
+# The dataset has parentheses in the image file names, so they should be renamed before running specific images.

 #  This project could be modified to work with a data set that includes more types of brain tumors.
 Datasets of MRI scans are pretty limited online due to patient confidentiality.